Are you solving a similar problem?

 In practice, we often see that businesses lack information in their terms and conditions regarding out-of-court dispute resolution, which is required by the Consumer Protection Act.
 Make sure that you inform the customer clearly and comprehensibly about the consumer dispute resolution body that is materially competent for the type of product or service.

-Remember that the terms and conditions should also include the internet address of this body.
+Remember that the terms and conditions should also include the internet address of the body.

 For example, the CTIA recommends the following wording

-In the event that a consumer dispute arises between us and the consumer under a contract of sale or a contract for the provision of services, which cannot be resolved by mutual agreement, the consumer may submit a proposal for out-of-court settlement of such a dispute to the designated body for the out-of-court settlement of consumer disputes, which is:
+In the event that a consumer dispute arises between us and a consumer under a contract of sale or a contract for the provision of services that cannot be resolved by mutual agreement, the consumer may submit a proposal for out-of-court settlement of such a dispute to a designated consumer dispute resolution body, which is

 Central Inspectorate – ADR Department